11ty/11ty-website/src/docs/data-eleventy-supplied.md

 The `filePathStem` variable is mapped from `inputPath`, and is useful if you’ve inherited a project that doesn’t use clean [permalinks](/docs/permalinks/).

+<div id="changing-your-projects-default-permalinks"></div>

+You can use this feature to [globally change your project’s default permalinks](/docs/permalinks.md#change-permalinks-globally-for-a-project).

 {% callout "info" %}<strong>Careful with this one!</strong> Remember that <a href="/docs/permalinks/#cool-uris-dont-change">Cool URIs don’t change</a>.{% endcallout %}

 If you absolutely need a file extension on your output, you might use it like this: